scalemaildev/hashgraph_nuxt_chat/README.md

 Built from template: https://github.com/xreider/nuxt-express-boilerplate

+**NOTE: This uses a badly outdated Hedera SDK.
+This repo might still be useful as a general guideline.**

 ## Setup

 Type your Testnet account id and private key into the .env file.
 Use 'npm install' to grab all the packages before running.